Newsletter

 Announcements

-1. We are pleased to announce the next MCOS talk featuring Mary C. Catanese, PhD!
+We are pleased to announce the next MCOS talk featuring Xin Di, PhD, New Jersey Institute of Technology!

 Please join us for this 30 minute presentation to be followed by discussion (~25 minutes).